Graduate Certificate in Mental Health Nursing - CL56

 If you are interested in developing advanced mental health knowledge and skills, this Graduate Certificate provides an ideal pathway into our Graduate Diploma of Mental Health Nursing, which is nationally accredited by the Australian College of Mental Health Nursing.
 This means that you will graduate from the Graduate Diploma with specialist mental health nursing skills and knowledge.
 Plus, after completing the Graduate Diploma you can later apply to become a credentialed Mental Health Nurse through the Australian College of Mental Health Nursing (if you meet the other requirements).
 After completing the Graduate Diploma, you may like to extend your studies and continue on in the Master of Mental Health Nursing.

 Developed with industry and lived experience academics, we’ve made sure our mental health nursing courses are evidence-based and clinically relevant so that your studies truly reflect current and emerging mental health nursing matters.
-Add to this, the flexible online delivery via our Be Different platform where you set your own pace and affordable tuition fees and you have a suite of mental health nursing courses that allow you to fit study around your life, not the other way round.
+Add to this, the flexible online delivery via our Be Different platform where you set your own pace and affordable tuition fees and you have a suite of mental health nursing courses that allow you to fit study around your life, not the other way around.

 If you are entering the Graduate Certificate in Mental Health Nursing via a Partnership Program, you will be required to study two core units.
 All other students will be required to study four core units.